ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 This is the key difference between `Marker` and `Rigid`.
 Although you still provide Ragdoll with controls, Ragdoll no longer *drives* your controls directly.
 Instead, it *shows* you what they would look like *if* they were driven with physics.

-Once you're happy with what you see, you `Record` it.
+Once you're happy with what you see, you `Record`.

 https://user-images.githubusercontent.com/2152766/134164217-883c0635-6103-42da-87a1-0e9cd145aa1f.mp4 controls

 Makes sense?
-Ok,let's look at a more interesting example.
+Ok, let's look at a more interesting example.

 <br>